neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 For more detail on each of these, please look at the [relevant minecraft wiki page].

 ### Attribute Effect Component
+_See also [Attribute Effect Component] on the Minecraft Wiki_

-The [Attribute Effect Component], `minecraft:attributes`, is a unique Enchantment Entity Effect Component of type `EnchantmentAttributeEffect` that is not registered as a Location Based Effect Component.
+`minecraft:attributes` is a unique enchantment entity effect component of type `EnchantmentAttributeEffect` that is not registered as a location based effect component.
 It is used to apply attribute modifiers to the wielder of the enchantment, which are then removed when the enchanted item is no longer equipped.
 The JSON format is as follows:
 ```json5
 "minecraft:attributes": [
     {